Decoder-Kumaran/Python-Module-5/Constructors : Welcome Message with Student Name.md

 # PYTHON MODULE - 5
-# Constructors in Python: Welcome Message with Student Name
+# (A) Constructors in Python: Welcome Message with Student Name

 ## 🎯 Aim:
 To write a Python program that creates a **Student** class with a **default constructor** and a method to display a welcome message along with the student’s name provided by the user.